Downloadable Resources

 SOLIRIS is a prescription medicine used to treat:

-adults with a disease called neuromyelitis optica spectrum disorder (NMOSD) who are anti-aquaporin-4 (AQP4) antibody positive.
+Adults with a disease called neuromyelitis optica spectrum disorder (NMOSD) who are anti-aquaporin-4 (AQP4) antibody positive.

 It is not known if SOLIRIS is safe and effective in children with PNH, gMG, or NMOSD.

-Your doctor will give you a Patient Safety Card about the risk of meningococcal infection.
-Carry it with you at all times during treatment and for 3 months after your last SOLIRIS dose.
-It is important to show this card to any doctor or nurse to help them diagnose and treat you quickly.
+Your healthcare provider will give you a Patient Safety Card about the risk of serious meningococcal infection.
+Carry it with you at all times during treatment and for 3 months after your last dose of SOLIRIS.
+Your risk of meningococcal infection may continue for several weeks after your last dose of SOLIRIS.
+It is important to show this card to any healthcare provider who treats you.
+This will help them diagnose and treat you quickly.

-SOLIRIS is only available through a program called the SOLIRIS REMS.
-Before you can receive SOLIRIS, your doctor must enroll in the SOLIRIS REMS program; counsel you about the risk of meningococcal infection; give you information and a Patient Safety Card about the symptoms and your risk of meningococcal infection (as discussed above); and make sure that you are vaccinated with the meningococcal vaccine and, if needed, get revaccinated with the meningococcal vaccine.
-Ask your doctor if you are not sure if you need to be revaccinated.
+SOLIRIS is only available through a program called the ULTOMIRIS and SOLIRIS Risk Evaluation and Mitigation Strategy (REMS).
+Before you can receive SOLIRIS, your healthcare provider must: enroll in the REMS program; counsel you about the risk of serious meningococcal infections; give you information about the signs and symptoms of serious meningococcal infection; make sure that you are vaccinated against serious infections caused by meningococcal bacteria, and that you receive antibiotics if you need to start SOLIRIS right away and you are not up to date on your vaccines; give you a Patient Safety Card about your risk of meningococcal infection.

 Who should not receive SOLIRIS?

-Before you receive SOLIRIS, tell your doctor about all of your medical conditions, including if you: have an infection or fever, are pregnant or plan to become pregnant, and are breastfeeding or plan to breastfeed.
+Before you receive SOLIRIS, tell your healthcare provider about all of your medical conditions, including if you: have an infection or fever, are pregnant or plan to become pregnant, and are breastfeeding or plan to breastfeed.
 It is not known if SOLIRIS will harm your unborn baby or if it passes into your breast milk.

-Tell your doctor about all the vaccines you receive and medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements which could affect your treatment.
-It is important that you have all recommended vaccinations before you start SOLIRIS, receive 2 weeks of antibiotics if you immediately start SOLIRIS, and stay up-to-date with all recommended vaccinations during treatment with SOLIRIS.
+Tell your healthcare provider about all the vaccines you receive and medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements which could affect your treatment.

-If you have PNH, your doctor will need to monitor you closely for at least 8 weeks after stopping SOLIRIS.
+If you have PNH, your healthcare provider will need to monitor you closely for at least 8 weeks after stopping SOLIRIS.
 Stopping treatment with SOLIRIS may cause breakdown of your red blood cells due to PNH.
 Symptoms or problems that can happen due to red blood cell breakdown include: drop in the number of your red blood cell count, drop in your platelet count, confusion, kidney problems, blood clots, difficulty breathing, and chest pain.

 What are the possible side effects of SOLIRIS?

 SOLIRIS can cause serious side effects including serious infusion-related reactions.
-Tell your doctor or nurse right away if you get any of these symptoms during your SOLIRIS infusion: chest pain, trouble breathing or shortness of breath, swelling of your face, tongue, or throat, and feel faint or pass out.
-If you have an infusion-related reaction to SOLIRIS, your doctor may need to infuse SOLIRIS more slowly, or stop SOLIRIS.
+Tell your healthcare provider or nurse right away if you get any of these symptoms during your SOLIRIS infusion: chest pain, trouble breathing or shortness of breath, swelling of your face, tongue, or throat, and feel faint or pass out.
+If you have an infusion-related reaction to SOLIRIS, your healthcare provider may need to infuse SOLIRIS more slowly or stop SOLIRIS.

 The most common side effects in people with PNH treated with SOLIRIS include: headache, pain or swelling of your nose or throat (nasopharyngitis), back pain, and nausea.